scala/scala-lang/_posts/2020-10-21-explicit-term-inference-in-scala-3.md

   println(mountains.show)
 }
 ```
-I believe that this example shows how `implicit` was used to achieve different goals
+We believe that this example shows how `implicit` was used to achieve different goals
 and, in doing so, used to be more confusing:
  - if you need to add methods, use `extension` rather than an implicit class
  - If you need an implicit parameters, use `using` to declare what you will need